 How do we overcome bad habits in order to act in a more social way?
 How do we resist temptations to maintain a healthy lifestyle?
-How do we cope with social and health-related threats in order to prevent or recover from stress and anxiety?
-How does money affect our social and work life?
+How do we cope with personal and social threats in order to prevent or recover from stress and anxiety?
+How do we balance different priorities in our social and work life?

-The two-year curriculum involves multiple perspectives of the study of behavioural regulation ranging from concrete views (social cognition and neuroscience) to global views (relationships, welfare, and health).
-Considerable attention is paid to misregulation and underregulation (dysregulation) of behaviour in the context of social and health-related issues.
+The two-year curriculum involves multiple levels of analysis of the study of behavioural regulation ranging from basic concepts (social cognition, motivation, emotion and goal-directed behaviour) to more applied views (relationships, welfare, and health).
+Attention is also paid to misregulation and underregulation (dysregulation) of behaviour in the context of social and health-related issues.
+Understanding the mechanisms of dysregulation is essential for the development of interventions to repair these manifestations of dysregulation behaviours.

 The Master’s programme has an international character that offers you multiple benefits: